 fully manual, by hand picking and collecting the grapes in boxes, slightly ahead of the optimal harvest time in order to ensure the right freshness of the wine.

 the whole bunches are collected in boxes and directly subjected to soft pressing; only the first pressed must (about 50% of the must obtained) will be used to produce our fermented wine.
-This must is cold decanted for about 12-15 hours and then fermented at a controlled temperature at of 16-18 °C. The wine is then left on the fine lees (sur lies), which are periodically kept in suspension (periodic bâtonnage).
-In the following spring we proceed with the tirage; the secondary fermentation in bottle will last a few weeks and the bottles will lay flat in the cellar to age for a another 12-15 months before distribution.
+This must is cold decanted for about 12-15 hours and then fermented at a controlled temperature at of 20-22 °C. The wine is then left on the fine lees (sur lies), which are periodically kept in suspension (periodic bâtonnage).
+In the following spring we proceed with the tirage; the secondary fermentation in bottle will last a few weeks and the bottles will lay flat in the cellar to age for at least 18 months before distribution.

 WHERE WE ARE